-Research has shown that some people do not always react quickly to a conventional fire alarm.
+Research has shown that some people and, in particular, members of the public do not always react quickly to a conventional fire alarm.
 Voice alarms are therefore becoming increasingly popular and can also incorporate a public address facility.
 The message or messages sent must be carefully considered.
-It is therefore essential to ensure that voice-alarm systems are designed and installed by a person with specialist knowledge of these systems.
+It is therefore essential to ensure that voice alarm systems are designed and installed by a person with specialist knowledge of these systems.